flowsynx/flowsynx/README.md

 | Repo | Description |
 |:-----|:------------|
 | [FlowSynx](https://github.com/flowsynx/flowsynx) | The main repository that you are currently in.
 Contains the FlowSynx runtime code and overview documentation.
-| [CLI](https://github.com/flowsynx/cli) | The FlowSynx CLI allows you to setup FlowSynx on your local dev machine, launches and manages FlowSynx instance.
+| [FlowCtl](https://github.com/flowsynx/flowctl) | The FlowCtl allows you to setup FlowSynx on your local dev machine, launches and manages FlowSynx instance.
 | [Docs](https://flowsynx.io/docs/overview) | The documentation for FlowSynx.
 | [Shared-Components](https://github.com/flowsynx/shared-components) | The purpose of components contrib is to provide open, community driven reusable components for building flowsynx applications.
 | [Dashboard ](https://github.com/flowsynx/dashboard) | General purpose dashboard for FlowSynx